 Knowing that more minerals must be deployed, we must choose where the new minerals should come from.
 Saying no to marine minerals, means saying yes to new land-based mines and to all the associated issues.

-At Loke, we believe we can explore and subsequently harvest marine minerals employing differentiating technology, where minimum environmental impact has been the main criteria for selection of technology.
-We believe in combining a stepwise development plan with comprehensive base-line studies and continuous monitoring of the environment while progressing.
+At Loke, we believe we can explore and subsequently extract deep sea minerals employing differentiating technology, where minimum environmental impact has been the main criteria for selection of technology.
+We believe in combining a stepwise development plan with comprehensive baseline studies and continuous monitoring of the environment while progressing.

 Act to minimize and mitigate potential impacts on the environment and recognize that deep seabed mining is an area that requires a particularly sensitive environmental approach.